pjbcallaghan/SwiftPokerOnline/README.md

 **Known Issues**

-There are a number of bugs/issues that exist within the app in its current state.
-While a lot of these would be fairly easy to fix, I have decided to move on from this project as I feel that I would be able to learn more by focussing on a different project at this stage.
-Aside from the issues listed below, there are also some issues in the way the app is coded, as it is sometimes confusingly organised or inefficient.
-I have made an effort to highlight instances of this with comments in the code.
+Known issues are listed below.
+There are also some inefficiencies/poor coding practices that I have made an effort to highlight within comments in the code.

 **Networking issues**